Dentists - Frequently Asked Questions

 You will pay one of the three charges below:

-This includes examination, diagnosis and preventative care.
-If necessary, it will include X rays, scale and polish and planning for further treatment.
-Urgent and out-of-hours care costs £14.70.
+This includes an examination, diagnosis and preventative care.
+If necessary, it will include X rays, advice on maintaining a healthy mouth, and planning for further treatment.

-This charge includes all necessary treatment covered by the £14.70 and £47.00 charges PLUS crowns, dentures and bridges.
+This charge includes all necessary treatment covered by the £20.00 and £60.00 charges PLUS crowns, dentures and bridges

 There is no charge for an NHS prescription.